-drone image of western milwaukee
+drone image of western milwaukee river restoration

 Western Milwaukee Phase 2B

-Missed the virtual meeting?
-Come to an open house on March 7 from 5:30 - 7:00 at Hawthorn Glen Nature Center located at 1130 N. 60th Street in Milwaukee.
-The project team will be on hand to answer your questions.
+Join the project team for an open house on March 12th.
+The open house will be held from 5:30 – 7:00 pm at Hawthorn Glen Nature Center.
+The nature center is located at 1130 N 60th St. in Milwaukee.

 This project will extend the earthen levee system 1,800 feet eastward to reduce flooding along State Street, build a new 1,200-foot-long floodwall, install four new storm sewers, and restore 1,500 feet of banks along the Menomonee River.